icerpc/icerpc-docs/pages/docs/icerpc-core/dispatch/dispatch-pipeline.md

 ## Dispatch processing

 The dispatcher abstraction offers a great deal of flexibility.
-A Slice service (LINK) is a dispatcher, so it's trivial to configure a server to dispatch all the requests it receives to the same service.
+A Slice service (LINK) is a dispatcher, so it's trivial to configure a server to dispatch all the requests it receives to the same Slice service.

 A dispatcher implementation often dispatches to another dispatcher, which itself dispatches to another dispatcher, etc.;
 the dispatcher you configure on a server can be the head of a dispatcher chain or tree, known as a